revbayes/revbayes.github.io/tutorials/intro/graph_models.md

 2. Flexibility: Users are not limited by a small set of models the programmers hard coded, instead users can specify their own custom models uniquely tailored to their hypotheses and datasets.

 3. Modularity: Each model component can be combined with others in an endless number of new ways like a LEGO kit.
 Testing many complex evolutionary hypotheses require tying different models together.
-For example, suppose you wish to test how the effect of biographic range on trait evolution changes through time.
+For example, suppose you wish to test how the effect of biogeographic range on trait evolution changes through time.
 In [RevBayes](http://revbayes.com) you could simultaneously infer a time-calibrated phylogeny and estimate biogeography-dependent trait evolution using molecular data, biogeographic range data, and morphological data from both fossils and extant lineages.

 What is a Graphical Model?